Class of 2018

 - Hometown: South Bend, IN

-At Notre Dame, Natasha is the executive producer for Show Some Skin and serves on the legal team for JIFFI.
+At Notre Dame, Natasha is the executive producer for Show Some Skin.
 In addition, Natasha is a member of the Kellogg International Scholars Program where she works as a research assistant for Professor Doug Cassel.
 In this role, she's researched the the peace process in Colombia, court cases for torture victims, and efforts to decrease impunity and corruption in El Salvador and Honduras.
 Natasha, who is fluent in Spanish, is an official interpreter for the National Immigrant Justice Center.
 Natasha is active in the South Bend community and created an educational program at the Youth Services Bureau with scholar Alexis Doyle focused on sexual health, mental health, and other areas of well-being.
-She and Alexis also started an aerobic exercise program for females at the Juvenile Justice Center in South Bend.
+She also started an aerobic exercise program for females at the Juvenile Justice Center in South Bend.

 Natasha spent her Social Justice summer interning with the Global Fund for Women in San Francisco, California, and the fall semester of 2015 studying abroad in Santiago, Chile.
 For her Global Inquiry summer, Natasha worked as a research assistant for Professor Jocelyn Viterna in Harvard University's Sociology Department in Cambridge, MA.
 She still works for Professor Viterna researching gender biases in legal processes in El Salvador.
-She interned at the U.S. Department of State Office of the Western Hemisphere Bureau of Democracy, Human Rights, and Labor during summer 2017.
+She interned at the United Nations Development Program in DC during the summer of 2017.

 - Areas of Study: Political Science; Education, Schooling, and Society